aws-samples/aws-dynamodb-examples/README.md

 * [Rust](./DynamoDB-SDK-Examples/rust)
 * [Ruby](./DynamoDB-SDK-Examples/ruby)

+PS.
 If you are up for contributing, we welcome pull requests.